YunDobi/CoivdTracker/README.md

 ## Covid Tracker APP ##
   First project with using the TailWindCSS and Vue.js with CovidAPI.
+It was simple project but while I using the TailWind and Vue, I feel more comfortable on writing a code.
+It was great exercise.

 ## ScreenShot ##
 <img width="840" alt="Screen Shot 2022-08-08 at 5 06 01 PM" src="https://user-images.githubusercontent.com/88572626/183535465-5d43d0ba-5787-4392-9ea4-c7246f2bdfd7.png">